-Lucius Annaeus Seneca is one of the greatest stoic philosophers of all times.
-He was a wealthy man, materially, but even more spiritually and could wish for anything, but he maintained a simple life.
-He knew what life truly represents and how to manage to spend it well.
+Lucius Annaeus Seneca is one of the greatest stoic philosophers of all time.
+He was a wealthy man, materially, and could wish for anything.
+Still, he maintained a simple way of living.
+He knew what life truly represented and how to manage his time to spend it well.

-According to this, Seneca wrote an excellent completion of dialogues which should be on your list of book priorities if it hasn’t been so far.
+According to this, Seneca wrote an excellent set of dialogues that should be on your book priorities list if it hasn’t been already.

-We often forget how precious life is that we spend a lot of time and energy on unimportant people and situations, and thus we forget living in the moment, cherishing each one of them as it is our last.
+We often forget how precious life is and spend a lot of time and energy on less important things.
+Thus we forget living in the moment, cherishing each one of them as if it is our last.

-Take a first step just by listening to your breath and then get deep into the dialogues and make your one life genuinely worthwhile!
+Take the first step by listening to your breath and then slowly indulge yourself in the Seneca’s dialogues, making your moments genuinely worthwhile.

 I’ll conclude with Seneca’s words: